 - You will be taught by leading academics who have advised leading industries and public services (e.g. BBC, TUC, Acas, Department of Constitutional Affairs, Equal Opportunities Commission, Chartered Institute of Personnel and Development and Arts Council England) on a wide range of equality and diversity issues in the workplace.

 The compulsory modules for this programme are:

-A CORE module must be taken a passed.
+A CORE module must be taken and passed.
 A COMPULSORY module must be taken.

-You will also choose two Optional modules* from the following:
+You will also choose Optional modules* from the following: